-Food waste in America is a huge problem: We buy we will eat and throw it away too soon.
+Food waste in America is a huge problem: We throw away the food we buy way too soon.
 Learn what you can do to minimize the problem with these 10 ways to avoid wastage of food.

 Americans throw out a lot of food — especially fruits and vegetables.
 We buy more than we will eat, and throw it away because it no longer looks fresh.
 We also throw out packaged foods past a use by” sell by, and best before date on the label.
 In a study at Johns Hopkins, researchers calculated that yearly food waste in America comes to 1,217 calories per person per day.